AntonioTorres23/OpenGL_Notes/PBR Theory.md

 - **Geometry Function**: describes the self-shadowing property of the microfacets.
 When a surface is relatively rough, the surface's microfacets can overshadow other microfacets reducing the light the surface reflects.
 - **Fresnel Equation**: The Fresnel equation describes the ration of the surface reflection at different surface angels.

-Each of these functions are an approximation of their physical equivalents and you'll find more than one version of each that aims to approximate the underlying physics
+Each of these functions are an approximation of their physical equivalents and you'll find more than one version of each that aims to approximate the underlying physics in different ways; come more realistic, other more efficient.
+It is perfectly fine to pick whatever approximated version of these